2 Days in Great Smoky Mountains National Park

 Explore the Mountain Farm Museum

 Go on a self-guided tour of historic buildings to learn about the area’s past.
-For hundreds of years, Cherokee Native Americans farmed in the Smoky Mountains in permanent settlements.
-When the government forcibly removed the Cherokees, settlers moved in, building communities that were later supported by railroads and commercial logging.
+For hundreds of years, Cherokee people farmed in the Smoky Mountains in permanent settlements.
+When the government forcibly removed the Cherokee, settlers moved in, building communities that were later supported by railroads and commercial logging.

 Drive Newfound Gap Road

-The 33-mile long Newfound Gap Road (U.S. 441) bisects the park, stretching from Gatlinburg, Tenn., to Cherokee, N.C. with incredible views.
+The 33-mile long Newfound Gap Road (U.S. 441) bisects the park, stretching from Gatlinburg, Tennessee, to Cherokee, North Carolina with incredible views.
 Take a selfie with a foot in two states when you reach the Tennessee-North Carolina sign.
 Clingmans Dome is just past the “gap,” commonly referred to as “pass” in other parts of the country.

 Sunset at Clingmans Dome